"Oh boy, what flavor?"

 - Animation Bump: In the "I Like Trains" video: "I FEEL GREAT!"

-- Animesque: The opening to asdfmovie12 is done in an anime style, with all of the show's characters drawn as human anime characters, regardless of whether they were human to begin with.
+- Anime Opening Parody: The opening to asdfmovie12 is done in an Animesque style, with all of the show's characters drawn as human anime characters, regardless of whether they were human to begin with.

 - Anthropomorphic Food: